JuliaImages/juliaimages.github.io/docs/src/install.md

-# Getting started: Installation and testing your install
+# Getting started

-Most users probably want to start with the Images package, which bundles much (but not all) of the functionality in JuliaImages.
+Most users probably want to start with the `Images.jl` package, which bundles much (but not all) of the functionality in JuliaImages.

 ## Installation

+Images (and possibly some additional packages) may be all you need to manipulate images programmatically.
-Install Images via the [package manager](https://docs.julialang.org/en/v1/stdlib/Pkg/),
+You can install `Images.jl` via the [package manager](https://docs.julialang.org/en/v1/stdlib/Pkg/),

 ```julia
 (v1.0) pkg> add Images
 ```

-This will also install many dependencies.

-Images (and possibly some additional packages) may be all you need to manipulate images programmatically.
-However, most users will want to take one or two additional steps: ensuring that you can load and display images.

 !!! note
     People in some regions such as China might fail to install/precompile `Images` due to poor network